kashyaprparmar/PipeLM/README.md

 - **Interactive CLI Chat**: Chat directly from your terminal.
 - **FastAPI Server**: REST APIs with health monitoring.
 - **Efficient Model Management**: Download and manage models easily.
+- **Support for different models**: text2text and image2text models are supported
+- **Easy Authentication**: Easily access HF models using only HF_TOKEN
+- **Client-Server Architecture**: Model deployed on server can be accessed by client
 - **Docker Support**: Containerize your models for better isolation.
 - **GPU Acceleration**: Automatically utilize available GPUs.
 - **Model Quantization**: Reduce memory usage (4-bit and 8-bit).